Kaedenn/stardew/README.md

 # Stardew Valley Save Interrogation
 The `savefile.py` module displays information contained within a Stardew Valley save file, such as the locations of forage objects, terrain features, locations and progress of crops, animal types, names, and happiness, just to name a few.

+NOTE: This README file (and the rest of this repository, for that matter) are a work in progress.

 # Examples

 List artifact spots (hoe spots with three little "worms"):